Pyrynot/rag_project/docs/docs/learning_diary/research.md

 - release that as open source on huggingface
 - figure out finetuning, which might take A LONG TIME.
 I don't know if I can finetune the 70B models with the 48Gb VRAM limit that I have
 - try different finetuning approaches, and benchmark all of them

+## 10.07

+I was really contemplating just using a library for this, but in the end I decided to go with kind of a similar method than in my previous project, which is just a self-hosted FastAPI server with the model, however I'm going to keep it a lot simpler this time.

+Good write-up on quants: https://gist.github.com/Artefact2/b5f810600771265fc1e39442288e8ec9